Muster Roll 1850 – 1920, 3rd Hussars, F-J

 Hall, WH82075PrivateThe Great War 1914-18.
 Awarded the British War medal and Victory medal.

-William transferred to the 8th Hussars.
+William later transferred to the 8th Hussars.

 Halloran, J5518PrivateThe Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.